 - Local accents, idioms and word choice

-4: Localise design & UX
+4: localize design & UX

 - Language reading direction (e.g. right-to-left for Arabic/Hebrew)

-- Colours and their cultural associations
+- colors and their cultural associations

 - Date, time and number formats